CaffeineFusion/conversational-glue/README.md

 ### Add routing Controller
 Finally, we add the Routing controller to our App Requires react-router-dom and triggers a Route change based on an input function

+(Note: currently this example uses the Redirect component, future direction plans to use a more robust handling via React Router history paths)

 ``` javascript
 import React, { Component } from 'react';
 import { BrowserRouter, Route, Redirect } from 'react-router-dom';